sijakret/lit-transition/doc/guide/10-limitations.md

 Limitations and Notes

-# Performance hit
+# General remarks

+This goes without saying, but be aware that..

-Be aware that animating large sections of your web app will come at a performance cost.
+* animating large sections of your web app will most certainly come at a __performance cost__.
+* transitions need to be employed with care so they don't interrupt the user experience.
+  Where transitions block user interaction,
+  __200ms__ should typically not be exceeded.

 # Single roots